SusantoMandal/java11-module-spi/README.md

 ## Introduction
 ### Parent POM
-There is a single parent pom in a root folder which has 3 child modules
+There is a single parent pom with artifactID `my-parent` in a root folder which has 3 child modules
-- api
+- serviceProviderInterface
-- gui
+- serviceLoader
-- impl
+- serviceProvider

 ### Child POM

-#### 1. API Module
+#### 1. serviceProviderInterface Module
-In this module, there is a single class `Backend.java` which has a interface that is going to use as a `Service Provider Interface`
+In this module, there is a single interface `Vehicle.java` which is going to use as a `Service Provider Interface`

-#### 2. IMPLEMENTATION Module
+#### 2. serviceProvider Module
-This module is going to provide the body for `Service Provider Interface`.
-It has only one class `Middleware.java` right now which act as a `Service Provider`.
+This module is going to provide the implementation for `Service Provider Interface`.
+It has only three implementation classes `Bike.java`, `Car.java`, `Truck.java` which act as a `Service Provider`.

-#### 3. GUI Module
+#### 3. serviceLoader Module
-It is `ServiceLoader` class which loads API module and uses it in `Frontend.java`
+This is a Java SPI main class that is used to load the services for a service provider interface and it is used in `VehicleShowroom.java`.